-- Create an understanding of the chemistry behind the greenhouse gas effect. - Explain the different stages of the plastic lifecycle. - Describe how the production, consumption, and disposal of plastics contribute to climate change.
+- Deepen their understanding of the greenhouse gas effect. - Explain the different stages of the plastic lifecycle. - Describe how the production, consumption, and disposal of plastics contribute to climate change.

-- What aspects of the plastic life cycle contribute to the release of greenhouse gasses? - How does plastic harm the environment before it physically enters the environment as pollution? - How is the extinction of TEK directly impacted by plastic waste and climate change?
+- · What aspects of the plastic life cycle contribute to the release of greenhouse gasses? - How does plastic harm the environment before it physically enters the environment as pollution? - How can we reduce the contribution of plastic to climate change by learning from TEK?